-I bathroom fittings
+Water, plumbing and bathroom fittings

-1
+Repair category 1

-No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-The cold water rising main was not fully inspectable.
 Sanitary fittings appear serviceable however surround seals, tiling and finishes should be checked and maintained watertight.
 We were unable to view concealed areas below sanitary fittings and cannot confirm they are free from damp or other defects.
 We presume the sealants around the sanitary fittings are functional and no defects are present to the adjacent areas.
-A precautionary check of the areas below and adjacent to the sanitary fittings is always recommended
+A precautionary check of the areas below and adjacent to the sanitary fittings is always